ruanbekker/blockchain-testnet-weekend-project/nodes-setup/dogecoin-testnet-arm.md

 ## Configuration

-Create the configuration for bitcoin in `/home/crypto/.dogecoin/dogecoin.conf` with the following content:
+Create the configuration for dogecoin in `/home/crypto/.dogecoin/dogecoin.conf` with the following content:

 ```
 datadir=/blockchain/dogecoin/data